Skip to content

 Terminal window

-SURVEILR_HOST=https://your-host curl -sL surveilr.com/surveilrctl.sh | bash
+SURVEILR_HOST=https://your-management-server curl -sL surveilr.com/surveilrctl.sh | bash

 Windows: